Name: Stephen Curto

 This blog is kind of a hodgepodge collection of my thoughts and writings as I think and write them!
 I write it for fun, for mental exercise, and to clearly express my beliefs to those who are curious.

 I do my best to say what I believe true.
 Sometimes I can sound harsh and insensitive, but I rarely intend to be.

 I do intend, however, to say what I believe true, regardless of how it makes people feel.
 Whenever possible, feelings and truth should be regarded with esteem, but when put at odds with one another, feelings should be disregarded in favor of truth.

 Some posts are theological papers presented for school, some are poems and short stories, some are mere persuasive or argumentative articles written about current or not-so-current issues.
 I choose whatever tickles my fancy, and then I brain-vomit on a page and let you decide what to make of it.

 My ultimate goal is to make people THINK!
 I want people to know what they believe and WHY they believe it.
 If I cause you to think (even if you disagree with my conclusions), I’ve achieved my goal.
 I’m much happier with an atheist who knows why he believes what he believes, than a Christian who doesn’t.

-Please, use my words as a springboard for thought, conversation, imagination, inspiration, and whatever else you like that doesn’t fall under the term “ignorance.”
+Please, use my words as a springboard for thought, conversation, imagination, inspiration, argumentation, and whatever else you like that doesn’t fall under the term “ignorance.”